Festivals and Events

 - Festivals and Events

-Nepal is rich in cultural heritage; and the festivals that are celebrated throughout the years are the proof of it.
+Nepal is rich in cultural heritage, and the festivals that are celebrated throughout the years are proof of it.
 Most of Nepali festivals are celebrated to honor Gods & Goddess from different religions and relive the ancient traditions & cultures.
-Every festivals have their own importance, unique story and different ways of celebrating it.
-Festivals in Nepal are celebrated with great exitement and has helped to strengthen the relationship between the peoples.
+Every festival has its own importance, unique story and different ways of celebrating it.
+Festivals in Nepal are celebrated with great excitement and has helped to strengthen the relationship between the peoples.
 Some of the most appreciated festivals & events of Nepal are:

 Bisket Jatra/Nepal New Year (Baisakh/April)